 It was hard to know what her career could look like.
 That’s been flipped on its head, with the help of Venture Out.
 What started as an idea has grown bigger than Jeanette and the team that started it.

 “I’ve gotten to meet people who have really impacted the tech community and Canada as a whole who are out.
 It’s shown me what being out and successful looks like and that the two aren’t mutually exclusive.”

 Since then, Jeanette’s ambition has evolved.
 Now, she’s focused on ensuring that Venture Out can sustain itself without her.
-The stories she’s heard have shown what successful careers for LGBTQ people in tech can look like and how she can be a role model for others like her.
+The stories she’s heard have shown what successful careers for LGBTQIA+ people in tech can look like and how she can be a role model for others like her.

 Jeanette’s three communication must-haves:

 “The biggest compliment I can get is when someone says they can hear my voice in what I’ve written.
 I like to write the way I speak which is pretty informal.
 Don’t be afraid to share what makes you different or interesting—whether it’s your writing style, perspective, or personality.
 If you are able, safe, and comfortable with sharing, it can create connections that you wouldn’t otherwise have.
 We often miss this today because we are moving so fast.”